martinlynge/react-apollo-aws-appsync/README.md

 # Demo React GraphQL app using the Apollo client and AWS AppSync

-This App demonstrates how to use the React Apollo Client with AWS AppSync, and two of many strategies to updating your UI and Apollo cache using the `<Mutation />` components update and optimistic response functions.
+A simple event app that demonstrates how to use the React Apollo Client with AWS AppSync, and how to effectively update the UI, when dealing with data that is already in the Apollo cache, using the `<Mutation />` components update and optimistic response functions.

 ## Get started

 Start by cloning or downloading the repository.

-The App uses AWS AppSync so to check it out you should head over to [Amazon AWS](http://aws.amazon.com) and create an account.
+Go to [Amazon AWS](http://aws.amazon.com) and create an account.
 AWS AppSync is free as long as you do not use above the
 [free tier](https://aws.amazon.com/appsync/pricing/), which is more than enough to play around with GraphQL.

 In the AWS Management Console find and go to the AWS AppSync service.
-You can do this quite easily by searching for `app` in the AWS service panel.
+You can find AWS AppSync quite easily by searching for `app` in the AWS service panel.

-### Create a sample API
+### Create an AWS AppSync sample API

 Click on `Create API` and select the `Event App` from the `Start from a sample project` panel, and click `Start`.
 Name your API or go with